 The word ‘Col’ is a geographical term for a saddle-like depression in a ridge between two peaks.

 The Cost estimation is based on the number of factors like the group size, pick-up place(Dehradun/Uttarkashi), and add-ons needed(like backpack offloading, accommodation before and after the trek; drop off point(Dehradun/Haridwar).
-Drop an email to avail group offers & early bird discounts.
+Generally, the price ranges from 50-60K INR/head.
+Go to the cost inclusion section for details.
+Drop an email to avail group & early birds’ offer.

 The regions of Garhwal and Kumaon borders on China and Nepal and are the most famous for their holy sites including Gangotri, the source of India’s most sacred River Ganga.
 Located at the very center of the great Himalayan chain, Garhwal and Kumaon contain a host of 7,000-meter peaks such as Nanda Devi, Kamet and Trishul, and sub-7,000-metre expedition peaks such as the stunning Shivling, as well as over 250 peaks above 5500 meters.

 The Garhwal Himalayas are characterized by unsurpassed mountain scenery with soaring ridges, deep valleys and huge glaciers and this trek takes us right into the heart of the area.